 Extraordinary claims require extraordinary evidence, especially if you have a story of making up extraordinary claims to for sympathy and weapons

-And, of course, given the drama they create every time something happens, and given that Russia is Satan and the ultimate evil, of course I’ll believe without additional proofs that Russians systematically kill civilians en masse and leave the bodies on the street for weeks!
+And, of course, given that you can count on UA to knowingly make everything much worse than it is, and that it has clear incentives to do that, of course I’ll believe without additional proofs that Russians execute Ukrainian civilians en masse and leave the bodies on the street for weeks!

 Russian false and false-y statements